-One day to look around Kotor is the ideal amount of time, because that way you won’t feel like you’re letting your time go to waste.
-That doesn’t mean there’s nothing to see in town, just that the best of Kotor can be covered in a short amount of time.
-To really make the most of your trip, it’s best to follow our guide, so that you don’t miss any of the best things to do in Kotor.
+One day to look around Kotor is the ideal amount of time, as you won’t feel like you’re letting your time go to waste.
+That doesn’t mean there’s nothing to see in town, just that the best of Kotor can be covered in a short time.
+To make the most of your time, it’s best to follow our guide so that you don’t miss any of the best things to do in Kotor.

-However, before we get to our Kotor itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Kotor itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

 Old Town Square

-After exploring the Old Town of Kotor for a while, you’ll sooner or later find your way to the Old Town Square.
+After exploring the Old Town of Kotor for a while, you’ll find your way to the Old Town Square.
 Located just inside the Sea Gate, this is one of the rare open areas within the Old Town walls.
-Restaurants and cafes spill out into the square, taking up much of its space, with the main landmark the noticeably older Clock Tower.
+Restaurants and cafes spill out into the square, taking up much of its space, with the main landmark being the noticeably older Kotor Clock Tower.

-Life in Kotor has long revolved around the sea and sailing, it makes sense that its major historic museum is the Maritime Museum.
-Inside you can learn about the town’s deep maritime traditions with exhibits on navigation, model ships, warfare, and local life.
+Life in Kotor has long revolved around the sea and sailing, so it makes sense that its major historic museum is the Maritime Museum.
+You can learn about the town’s deep maritime traditions from its exhibits on navigation, model ships, warfare, and local life.
 It’s really the best way to get a greater understanding of Kotor as a whole.

-While there are plenty of churches crammed into Kotor Old Town, the most significant is Kotor Cathedral.
-Also called the Cathedral of Saint Tryphon, this impressive building was built in 1166 and is one of only two Roman Catholic cathedrals in the country.
-The building has undergone additions and repairs over the centuries, most notable in 2016 to repair damage from an earthquake in 1979.
+While there are plenty of churches in Kotor Old Town, the most significant is Kotor Cathedral.
+Also called the Cathedral of St. Tryphon, this impressive building was built in 1166 and is one of only two Roman Catholic cathedrals in Montenegro.
+The cathedral has undergone various additions and repairs over the centuries, most notably in 2016 to repair damage from an earthquake in 1979.

 Kotor Fortress Climb